AMorgaut/grunt-wakanda/README.md

 grunt.loadNpmTasks('grunt-wakanda');
 ```

-Or using [load-grunt-tasks](https://github.com/sindresorhus/load-grunt-tasks) it could automatically done by:
+Or using [load-grunt-tasks](https://github.com/sindresorhus/load-grunt-tasks) it could be automatically done by:

 ```js
 require('load-grunt-tasks')(grunt);